y-scope/clp-loglib-py/README.md

 # CLP Python Logging Library

 This is a Python `logging` library meant to supplement [CLP (Compressed Log Processor)][0].
-Logs are compressed in a streaming fashion into CLP's Internal Representation (IR) format before written to disk.
-More details are described in this [Uber's blog][1].

-Logs compressed in IR format can be viewed in a [log viewer][2] or programmatically analyzed using APIs provided here.
-They can also be decompressed back into plain-text log files using [CLP][0] (in a future release).

-To achieve the best compression ratio, CLP should be used to compress large batches of logs, one batch at a time.
-However, individual log files are generally small and are generated across a long period of time.
+It operates by serializing and compressing log events using the CLP Intermediate Representation (IR) format, achieving both data streaming capabilities and effective compression ratios.
+Log files serialized using the IR format can be viewed using the [YScope Log Viewer][2].
+They can also be deserialized to their original plain-text format, or programmatically analyzed with the APIs provided by [clp-ffi-py][9].
+For further information, refer to the detailed explanation in this [Uber blog][1].

+## Motivation

+CLP buffers a substantial volume of log files before executing compression for a better compression ratio.
+However, most individual log files are actively opened for appending over an extended duration.
+In their raw-text format, these log files are not space-efficient and do not support efficient querying through standard text-based tools like `grep`.

-This logging library helps solve this problem by logging directly in CLP's Internal Representation (IR).
-A log created with a CLP logging handler is first parsed and then appended to a compressed output stream in IR form.
+To address this problem, this logging library is designed to serialize log events directly in CLP's Intermediate Representation (IR) format.
+A log event created with a CLP logging handler will first be encoded into the IR format, and then appended to a compressed output stream.
+This approach not only minimizes storage resource consumption but also facilitates the execution of high-performance, early-stage analytics using the APIs from [clp-ffi-py][9].
+These compressed CLP IR files can be further processed by CLP to achieve superior compression ratios and more extensive analytics capabilities.
-See [README-protocol.md](README-protocol.md) for more details on the format of CLP IR.

-These log files containing the compressed CLP IR streams can then all be ingested into CLP together at a later time.
+For a detailed understanding of the CLP IR format, refer to [README-protocol.md](README-protocol.md)

 ## Quick Start